Legal Update Memo No. 39-2021 Annual Development Fee Accounting (K-12)

-Reminder: Development Fee Accounting requirements must be met prior to December 27, 2019.
+Reminder: Development Fee Accounting requirements must be met within 180 days after the last day of each fiscal year.
+This year, 180 days after the last day of the fiscal year falls on Monday, December 27, 2021.
+As a result, we recommend that Development Fee Accounting disclosure requirements be completed prior to any December holiday office closures.
 The following information and documents are provided to assist school districts maintain statutory compliance.

-Government Code Section 66006 requires that an annual accounting of development fees must be made available to the public no later than December 27, 2019.
-The governing board – at its next regularly scheduled meeting at least 15 days after the accounting has been made available to the public – must review the annual accounting.
+Government Code Section 66006 requires that an annual accounting of development fees must be made available to the public within 180 days after the last day of each fiscal year, here, no later than December 27, 2021.

 Every five years, additional findings must be made for any fund in which development fees remained unexpended at the end of a fiscal year.